loneconservative/guidelines/article-guidelines.md

 Please note that if you have access to the document during editorial review, _please do not make further revisions to it_.
 Please contact one of the editors if a change needs to be made.

 When your article will be published is at the discretion of the editor-in-chief.
 The decision when to publish may be made last minute, so we cannot and will not in most cases offer advance notice of when an article will be published.
-Most articles are published at 8:00 a.m.
-ET.